avcaliani/dx-burger/README.md

 [![#](https://img.shields.io/badge/docker-18.09.2-steelblue.svg)](#)

 ## Repository Description
-These are my **DX Burger** Projects which contain a web application developed in Angular and a RESTFull API developed in Java with Spring Boot.
+These are my **DX Burger** Projects which contain a web application developed in Angular and a RESTFul API developed in Java with Spring Boot.
 Both projects are prepared to run inside a Docker container and as a bonus the DX Burger API will run behind a Nginx server which will be running inside another Docker container.

 ## Repository Projects
-- **dx-burger-api**: This is the DX Burger RESTFull API.
+- **dx-burger-api**: This is the DX Burger RESTFul API.
 - **dx-burger-web**: This is the DX Burger Web Application.

 ## How can you run it in your machine?